Deadline

 Who is affected

-Banks, insurers, investment firms, payment and e-money institutions, crypto-asset service providers and other financial entities in the EU — plus the ICT providers that serve them.
+Banks, insurers, investment firms, payment and e-money institutions, crypto-asset service providers and other financial entities in the EU, plus the ICT providers serving them — with day-to-day ownership usually split between risk, security and vendor-management teams.

 What to check next